-Therefore, the consumer needs to exercise proper discretion in selecting and properly utilizing the myriad of medical goods and services based upon personal values and decision-making skills.
-This course will also explore consumer issues related to proper selection of food and nutritional productions comparing different food labeling and costs.
-Chronic Diseases in America are discussed from a consumer health approach.
-(Cross-list with HPER - H 315); (P. 30 + credit hours) AHLT-H 400 Topics in Health Sciences (3 cr.)
+AHLT-H 400 Topics in Health Sciences (3 cr.)
+P: Sophomore standing or permission of instructor.
 Variable content course.
 This course is intended to allow the student to explore a number of topics that are typically associated with personal and community health.
-These will include, but not limited to Health Behaviors, Chronic Diseases and conditions such as Cancer, Diabetes and Obesity; Environmental factors that influence health around the world including America; supports groups and Recreational Therapies; Age related health topics; May be repeated once for credit.
-(P. 30 + credit hours or permission of instructor)
+These will include, but not limited to Health Behaviors, Chronic Diseases and conditions such as Cancer, Diabetes and Obesity; Environmental factors that influence health

+Obesity; Environmental factors that influence health around the world including America; supports groups and Recreational Therapies; Age related health topics.
+May be repeated once for credit.

-AHLT-H 411 Promoting Health Behaviors (3 cr.)
+AHLT-H 411 Promoting Health Behaviors

+(3 cr.)
+P: AHLT-H 327 Intro to Community Health.
 Concepts, theories and applied approaches for health communications with emphasis on social marketing, media, advocacy and the process of media messages on health behaviors.
-(P- S121 Speech, and AHLT-H 327 Intro to Public Health or instructor permission) (P. 30 + credit hours)

 AHLT-H 415 Child and Adolescent Health (3 cr.)
+P: AHLT-H 327 Intro to Community Health.
 An overview of determinants and indicators of health of children and adolescents.
-(P. 30 + credit hours)

-AHLT-H 434 Diseases of Diverse Population
+AHLT-H 434 Diseases of Diverse Population (3 cr.)
+P: AHLT-H 327 Intro to Community Health.

-(3 cr.)
 This course covers current information about infectious and chronic diseases from a community health perspective; including physiological, psychological, social, cultural, political, environmental, healthcare and economic aspects influencing disease of diverse populations of the world.
-(P. 30 + credit hours)